nfb2021/PlasmonicalPy/README.md

 Now, everything is set up and ready to be used.
 The minimum working example "BFPy_MWE.py" might take some time to run, depending on your machine's computational power.
-To run in from within the terminal:
+To run it from within the terminal:

 15. type the following, then hit return: cd ../../..
 16. type the following, then hit return to run the minimum working example: python BFPy_MWE.py